 Your client always comes first, and it should be that way until they walk out the doors.
 Consider asking them for feedback, or even asking them to take a short survey on your services.
 This will give you feedback on what you can improve.
-Don’t worry if you’re not seeing quick cash right away.
+Don’t worry if you do not see quick cash right away.
 Continue to grow and improve off feedback and tailor your services in a way that fits your practice and business.
-Time, hardwork, and patience equals success!
+Time, hard work, and patience equal success!

 5. Measure Your Success

 Once you’re on a roll with offering laser, Botox, or dermal filler treatments, continue to measure your success.
 Always ask yourself, what can I do better?
 How can I improve?
-There are millions of ideas that can help launch your successful career in the medical aesthetics world, so don’t be afraid to try them!
+Millions of ideas can help launch your successful career in the medical aesthetics world, so don’t be afraid to try them!